 SECTION II.
-THE BACKWARD COMPATIBILITY
+THE BACKWARDS COMPATIBILITY

 Chapter 13.
-The Backward Compatibility Problem Statement
+The Backwards Compatibility Problem Statement

-As usual, let's conceptually define "backward compatibility" before we start.
+As usual, let's conceptually define "backwards compatibility" before we start.

-Backward compatibility is a feature of the entire API system to be stable in time.
+Backwards compatibility is a feature of the entire API system to be stable in time.
 It means the following: the code that developers have written using your API continues working functionally correctly for a long period of time.
 There are two important questions to this definition and two explanations: